libi/docker-clickhouse/README.md

 ### Cluster Config

-Cluster have 4 node , include 2 shard and 2 replica 。
+The cluster has 4 nodes, including 2 shards and 2 replicas。

 ```xml
         <ua_cluster>